shankar-veludandi/Analytics-Portfolio/nba-financial-analytics/README.md

-# NBA Trade Market Dynamics & Team Success
+# NBA Financial Analytics & Team Success

 Sports business analytics project exploring how teams’ use of cap space, luxury tax room, and cash relates to next-season performance and playoff qualification.